The EJBCA framework for timer services handles procedures that run on a timely basis. The following services types are available:

 If these conditions are met, a test signature with the testKey is performed.
 In addition, if security audit log protection is configured, a test string is protected with the security audit log protection, also testing this crypto token (which is not available in the crypto tokens in the GUI).

 This will ensure that all configured PKCS#11 slots are used regularly, preventing connection timeouts that could lead to service downtime.
 You only need to enable this service if you encounter HSM timeouts.
-The occurrence of such timeouts depend on the specific HSM used, networking equipment etc.
+The occurrence of such timeouts depends on the specific HSM used, networking equipment etc.

 Remote Internal Key Binding Updater